 - To comply with legal and regulatory obligations and to protect legal interests:

-We may process personal information to comply with applicable Canadian laws, respond to lawful requests from courts, regulators or enforcement authorities, and to establish, exercise or defend legal rights.
+We may process personal information to comply with applicable Australian laws, respond to lawful requests from courts, regulators or enforcement authorities, and to establish, exercise or defend legal rights.

 - To manage quality, compliance and enforcement: